Our plans for reopening

 In addition, we have:

 - Introduced new internal signage to provide clear guidance to guests

 - Installed protective screens at reception

 - Initiated new operating procedures that ensure once you have checked in, your bedroom or Exclusive Hire property won’t be entered by a team member for housekeeping, other than for essential maintenance

-- Kept communal spaces such as self-catering kitchens, dining areas, laundry facilities, locker rooms, drying rooms and lounges closed for the time being, unless on Exclusive Hire
+- Kept communal spaces such as self-catering kitchens closed, although we are opening some of our dining areas, laundry facilities, locker rooms, drying rooms and lounges where we can; this does not affect Exclusive Hire properties

 - Removed non-essential and difficult-to-clean items from rooms and public areas, including seating and most storage lockers in bedrooms

-- Introduced a food and drink takeaway service instead of shared dining and bar facilities at the majority of our catered hostels
+- Introduced a food and drink takeaway service at many of our catered hostels where we are unable to offer dining and bar facilities